andypeel/katacoda-scenarios/build-a-ReactJS-UI/step3.md

 Let's change the code to work with dynamic Cat data.

 Let's create a new variable that will mock what a backend response will be like.
-Add the below before the `return` keyword in `Main.js`
+Add the below before the `return` keyword in `Main.js`  - i.e. at line 7.

 ```
 const cat = { "name": "Luna", "age": 5, "breed": "Persian", "likes": "Chicken", "url":"https://cdn2.thecatapi.com/images/e4f.jpg" };